 p.184 ‘She landed on her side with a crunching thud… her face was contorted in agony.’

 p.184 ‘Somehow we got her back in the house and onto the sofa.
 Two of her left ribs were shattered, their splintered ends visible beneath the skin of her back.’ !!!

 p.193 ‘The pain must have been excruciating.
 Even sitting by her I could hear the broken ribs crunch as she shifted position.’ !!!

 * * * * *

-We had no idea, from Jac’s own description — though she did tell us how agonizingly painful her ribs were, that the injuries were so very severe as Jim Perrin described.
+We had no idea, from Jac’s own description — though she did tell us how agonizingly painful her ribs were — that the injuries were so very severe as Jim Perrin described.
 If we had known we should certainly have convinced her to go to the nearest A&E, where it might have been thought an x-ray was required.

-On the other hand, if it was ‘only’ a case of ‘bruised ribs’ — and one sister has experienced these (Jim Perrin, with his knowledge, had considered that to strap Jac’s ribs was not appropriate) she was not strapped up and subsequently has had pleurisy twice on the same site — then his writing is melodramatic: if he was exaggerating — grossly — for literary effect, then his style is sickening and further shows the man’s lack of mettle.
+On the other hand, if it was ‘only’ a case of ‘bruised ribs’ — and one sister has experienced these, (Jim Perrin, with his ‘knowledge’, had considered that to strap Jac’s ribs was not appropriate! ), she was not strapped up and subsequently has had pleurisy twice on the same site — then his writing is melodramatic: if he was exaggerating — grossly — for literary effect, then his style is sickening and further shows the man’s lack of mettle.

-If the account is true and the injury was as severe as he describes we believe that Jim Perrin was guilty of a total lack of any normal response and that he is culpable to an unforgiveable degree.
+If the account is true and the injury was as severe as he describes we believe that Jim Perrin was guilty of a total lack of any normal response and that he was culpable to an unforgiveable degree.